vyca2017/content/content/blog/2017-06-21-regions-and-performance/2017-06-21-regions-and-performance.md

 At Graphcool, we continuously invest in *new features* such as our [powerful permission system](https://www.graph.cool/blog/2017-04-25-graphql-permission-queries-oolooch8oh/) or the integration of [serverless functions](https://www.graph.cool/blog/2017-05-16-introducing-a-cli-functions-teko4ab8za/#implementing-business-logic-with-functions).
 However, we're also committed to making sure that we are delivering the *best possible performance* for our customers!

 We have a lot of performance improvements planned for the next couple of months.
-Today, we are happy to announce two recent changes to our infrastructure that will be a first step in that direction and significantly increase the numberonse times for your apps:
+Today, we are happy to announce two recent changes to our infrastructure that will be a first step in that direction and significantly improve the response times for your apps:

 1. Selection of data regions
 2. Improved API performance